Villages battle wildfires in Portugal; Europe swelters

-BEMPOSTA, Portugal (AP) — More than 3,000 firefighters battled alongside ordinary Portuguese citizens desperate to save their homes from several wildfires that raged across the European country on Thursday, fanned by extreme temperatures and drought conditions linked to climate change.
+BEMPOSTA, Portugal (AP) — More than 3,000 firefighters battled Thursday alongside ordinary Portuguese citizens desperate to save their homes from several wildfires that raged across the European country, fanned by extreme temperatures and drought conditions linked to climate change.

-The central part of the country has been particularly hard hit by a spate of blazes this week.
-In the village of Bemposta, residents used garden hoses to spray down their lawns and the roofs of their houses in hope that they could save them from the raging wall of red flames that approached through the wooden hills late on Wednesday.
+Central Portugal has been particularly hard hit by a spate of blazes this week.
+In the village of Bemposta, residents used garden hoses to spray their lawns and roofs in hopes they could save them from the raging wall of red flames that approached through the wooden hills late Wednesday.

 “(It’s) dangerous, yes.
 It’s surrounding all the houses,” he said.
 “I am afraid, but where can I go?
 Jump into a water tank?
 Let me stay here and look.”

-More than 800 firefighters still fought on in the Leiria district, where Bemposta is located, on Thursday morning.
+More than 800 firefighters were still fighting blazes in the Leiria district, where Bemposta is located, on Thursday.

-Temperatures in the interior of the Atlantic country were forecast to hit 44 C (111 F) during the day as the mass of hot and dry air blown up from Africa continues to linger over the western edge of the Iberian Peninsula.
+Temperatures in the interior of the Atlantic country were forecast to hit 44 C (111 F) as hot, dry air blown in from Africa lingers over the western edge of the Iberian Peninsula.
 In June, 96% of Portugal was classified as being in either in “extreme” or “severe” drought.

-The hot air and parched ground, combined with winds, has created the perfect cocktail of severe fires.
+The hot air and parched ground, combined with strong winds, has created the perfect cocktail for severe wildfires.

-Portuguese Prime Minister António Costa said Thursday that with temperatures expected to remain unusually high for the coming days his government plans to extend a state of alert for wildfires until Sunday.
-The week-long alert was originally declared to run until Friday.
-The government has temporarily barred public access to forests deemed to be at special risk, banned the use of farm machinery and outlawed fireworks.
+Portuguese Prime Minister António Costa’s government on Thursday extended a state of alert for wildfires until Sunday due to high temperatures.
+The week-long alert was originally to run until Friday.
+The Portuguese government has temporarily barred public access to forests deemed to be at special risk, banned the use of farm machinery and outlawed fireworks.

-Costa said that firefighters had to respond to 200 different blazes on Wednesday and pleaded for his fellow citizens to take extra care when in the countryside.
+Costa said firefighters had to respond to 200 different blazes Wednesday and pleaded for his fellow citizens to take extra care when in the countryside.

 “More than ever, we are the ones who must be extremely careful,” Costa said.
 “From a small act of carelessness a great tragedy can be born.”

-About 10,000 hectares (24,700 acres) have been scorched this week in Portugal, according to the Civil Protection Agency.
-About 865 people had been forced to evacuated their homes over the past week, although many had returned by Thursday.
-More than 30 homes and other types of buildings had been damaged.
+About 10,000 hectares (25,000 acres) have been scorched this week in Portugal, according to the Civil Protection Agency.
+About 865 people had to evacuate their homes over the past week, although many had returned by Thursday.
+More than 30 homes and other buildings have been damaged.

-Civil Protection commander André Fernandes said that 160 people, including at least 70 firefighters, have been injured so far, but that there are no confirmed fatalities from the fires.
+Civil Protection commander André Fernandes said 160 people, including at least 70 firefighters, have been injured so far, but there are no confirmed fatalities from the fires in Portugal.
 Four people, including two firefighters, were seriously injured.
-Portugal has improved its fire safety since wildfires killed more than 100 people.
+Portugal has improved its fire safety since wildfires killed more than 100 people in 2017.

 The European Union has urged member states to prepare for wildfires this summer as the continent faces another extreme weather shift that scientists say is being triggered by climate change.